r-lib/vctrs/revdep/cran.md

 ## revdepcheck results

-We checked 5569 reverse dependencies (5566 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 6092 reverse dependencies (6086 from CRAN + 6 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 17 new problems
+ * We saw 9 new problems
- * We failed to check 12 packages
+ * We failed to check 7 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* blob
+* APCI
   checking tests ...
 ERROR

-* crmPack
-  checking examples ...
-ERROR

-* diceR
+* crane
   checking tests ...
 ERROR

 * feisr